cmgcds/fastvpinns/README.md

 }
 ```

-This library is an highly optimised version of the the initial [implementation](https://github.com/ehsankharazmi/hp-VPINNs) of [hp-VPINNs](https://arxiv.org/abs/2003.05385).
+This library is a highly optimised version of the the initial [implementation](https://github.com/ehsankharazmi/hp-VPINNs) of [hp-VPINNs](https://arxiv.org/abs/2003.05385).

 ## Authors
 ---